LiorKogan/V1/README.md

 * in an M1 aggregator "with min/max ..." clause (see Q196)

 ***Identicality constraints*** can be used when the same graph-entity should be assigned to:
-- Several typed pattern-entities of the same type
+- Several typed entities of the same type
-- Several untyped pattern-entities
+- Several untyped entities

 _**Q4:** Any person A whose dragon was frozen by a dragon owned by (at least) one of A's parents_